Traditional Handicrafts in Chinese Art

 Chinese Puppet Show and Shadow Play

-Puppet Show was evolved out of wooden figurine that was used in sacrifice ceremony.
+Puppet Show was evolved out of wooden figurine that was used in the sacrifice ceremony.

 Shadow Play was invented by a minister, who made a vivid silhouette of Liu Che’s (156 BC — 87 BC) favorite imperial concubine, as a means to ease the emperor’s grief about her passing away at a young age.